MileHacker Logo

 Iconic Landmarks

-Certain sites in Oia symbolize its allure, drawing visitors from across the globe.
-These encompass the Oia Castle Ruins, famous Blue-Domed Churches, Ammoudi Bay, and the old Windmills of Oia.
+Certain sites in Oia symbolize its allure, pulling in visitors from around the world.
+These encompass the Oia Castle Ruins, famous Blue-Domed Churches, Ammoudi Bay, and the historic Windmills of Oia.

-For instance, the Oia Castle Ruins are the remains of a 15th-century Venetian fortress.
-The castle is the most renowned spot for sunset viewing.
+For example, the Oia The Ruins of a castle are the remains of a 15th-century Venetian fortress.
+The castle is the most well-known spot for sunset viewing.
 Its elevated position features expansive views of the caldera and the Aegean Sea.

 Visitor Information & Tips